-To generate credits on public lands, the Debit Project Proponents must have a credit establishment plan that follows the CCS, is approved by the Sagebrush Ecosystem Council, and has approval for all proposed actions from the relevant public land management agencies.
+To generate credits on public lands, the Debit Project Proponents must have a eredit establishment Mitigation Pplan that follows the CCS, is approved by the Sagebrush Ecosystem Council, and has approval for all proposed actions from the relevant public land management agencies.
 The project proponent is not required to own all grazing permits.
-However, a cooperative plan must include grazing permittees and be submitted with the credit establishment plan to reduce the risk of not meeting performance standards established for the Credit Project and thus invalidation of the credits due to incompatible practices.
+However, a cooperative plan must include grazing permittees and be submitted with the eredit establishment plan Mitigation Plan to reduce the risk of not meeting conditions performance standards established for the Credit Project and thus invalidation of the credits due to incompatible practices.